 The six-episode series will premiere on Acorn TV on Monday, May 4, with two episodes.
 Additional two-episode blocks will stream each Monday over the following two weeks.

 Thoughts on this premise?
 Does Gold Digger look like something you'd watch?
-Let's discuss in the comments.
+Let's discuss this in the comments.